aemmenet/polylab/README.md

 - JST PH 2.0  for Single LiPo cell (MCP73831 charge controller)
 - 6 pin UPDI-target-header

-This board is still a work in progress!
-There is a list of about 25 changes or improvements for the next version.
+This board is still a WiP!
+There is a list with many changes, improvements and extensionss for the next version.

 ### DIY mikroBUS™ Socket compatibles Hardware-Modules: